dani72/rethinkjava/README.md

 rethinkjava
 ===========

-Java/JVM Drivers for RethinkDB ( rethinkdb.com )
+This is a refactored version of the Java/JVM Drivers for RethinkDB ( rethinkdb.com ) by dkhenry.

 # Status
 This drivers are being worked on now and is currently in progress.
 I make no claims about the usability, stability, or safety of this code.

-This driver is working with API version 1.0 ( RethinkDB 1.5, 1.6, 1.7 )
+This driver is working with API version 1.0 ( RethinkDB 1.11)

 ## Changelog